AGRICULTURAL

 The aim of the course is:

-the provision of knowledge that will contribute to the learning of both theoretical and methodological approaches for the implementation of socio-economic research in rural areas.
+the provision of knowledge that will contribute to the learning of both theoretical and methodological approaches for the implementation of socio-economic research.

 The course aims to provide students with those theoretical and methodological tools, which will help them identify analyse and explain socio-economic phenomena.